hugo-lau/DEC_Project1_Spotify_ETL/project-plan.md

-# Project plan
+# DEC - Project 1

+This project aims to create a pipeline solution that extract from a live dataset that periodically updates, and load it to a relational database, to form an analytical database to help answer questions about music trends.
+The different containizered ELT packages will be deployed on AWS cloud.

 ## Objective

-The objective of our project is to provide analytical datasets from the Spotify API, focusing on new music releases and their associated audio features.
+The objective of our project is to expore the different ETL pipelines that can provide analytical datasets from the Spotify API.
+The focus will be on new music releases and their correlation between tracks audio features and popularity, .
 This will facilitate deeper insights into music trends and preferences.

 ## Consumers
 The primary users of our datasets are Data Analysts, Music Industry Professionals, and Marketers.
 They will access the data through a web interface or a dashboard that allows for easy exploration of trends and features related to new music releases.

 ## Questions